Whole life cost analysis & commercial boiler payback

 Looking beyond the gas boiler to the whole system and building could result in even more efficiency gains and reductions in energy use.

-“Although incentives for renewables and energy efficient products are plentiful at the moment, we at Hamworthy have always advocated that projects need to be financially viable in their own right.
+“Although incentives for renewables and energy efficient products may seem attractive, we at Hamworthy have always advocated that projects need to be financially viable in their own right.
 Government grants and incentives should be seen as a bonus – not relied on to justify the business case.
 The example proves that real, substantial savings can be made without extra incentives.”